AdvisorShares Dorsey Wright FSM US Core ETF (DWUS) To Go Ex-Dividend on December 26th

-AdvisorShares Dorsey Wright FSM US Core ETF (NASDAQ:DWUS – Get Free Report) announced a dividend on Friday, December 22nd, NASDAQ reports.
-Shareholders of record on Wednesday, December 27th will be paid a dividend of 0.1177 per share on Friday, December 29th.
-The ex-dividend date is Tuesday, December 26th.
+AdvisorShares Dorsey Wright FSM US Core ETF (NASDAQ:DWUS – Get Free Report) declared a dividend on Friday, December 22nd, NASDAQ reports.
+Investors of record on Wednesday, December 27th will be paid a dividend of 0.1177 per share on Friday, December 29th.
+The ex-dividend date of this dividend is Tuesday, December 26th.

 AdvisorShares Dorsey Wright FSM US Core ETF Trading Down 0.1 %

-A number of institutional investors have recently modified their holdings of the business.
-UBS Group AG raised its stake in shares of AdvisorShares Dorsey Wright FSM US Core ETF by 255.1% during the third quarter.
-UBS Group AG now owns 2,262 shares of the company’s stock valued at $68,000 after purchasing an additional 1,625 shares in the last quarter.
-Snowden Capital Advisors LLC grew its position in AdvisorShares Dorsey Wright FSM US Core ETF by 6.0% during the first quarter.
-Snowden Capital Advisors LLC now owns 8,027 shares of the company’s stock valued at $269,000 after purchasing an additional 455 shares in the last quarter.
-Finally, Jane Street Group LLC acquired a new stake in shares of AdvisorShares Dorsey Wright FSM US Core ETF during the 1st quarter valued at about $626,000.
+Large investors have recently bought and sold shares of the stock.
+UBS Group AG boosted its stake in AdvisorShares Dorsey Wright FSM US Core ETF by 255.1% in the third quarter.
+UBS Group AG now owns 2,262 shares of the company’s stock valued at $68,000 after acquiring an additional 1,625 shares in the last quarter.
+Snowden Capital Advisors LLC boosted its stake in AdvisorShares Dorsey Wright FSM US Core ETF by 6.0% in the first quarter.
+Snowden Capital Advisors LLC now owns 8,027 shares of the company’s stock valued at $269,000 after acquiring an additional 455 shares in the last quarter.
+Finally, Jane Street Group LLC acquired a new position in AdvisorShares Dorsey Wright FSM US Core ETF in the first quarter valued at $626,000.

 About AdvisorShares Dorsey Wright FSM US Core ETF